We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

 |Includes:||Breakfast is included.|

-The unique location of this Boutique Hotel on Thesen Harbour Town sets the tone for a tranquil, revitalising, relaxing and refreshing stay on the island.
-Driving over the venetian style bridge you are transported to the world of nature, lending an invisible and intangible flavour to your holiday experience at The Lofts Boutique Hotel.
+The unique location of the Lofts Boutique Hotel on Thesen Island, in the centre of the Knysna Estuary, sets the tone for a tranquil, revitalising, relaxing and refreshing stay here.
+As you drive over the venetian style bridge you feel that you are entering a different, more peaceful world.

 |Room:||1 x Luxury Lagoon Suite|